Brazil government to tax income from financial investments obtained abroad

-BRASILIA, May 1 (Reuters) - Brazilian President Luiz Inacio Lula da Silva's government published an executive order on Sunday night aimed at increasing revenues by taxing the capital income from financial investments obtained abroad by individuals who reside in Brazil.
+BRASILIA, May 1 (Reuters) - Brazilian President Luiz Inacio Lula da Silva's government published an executive order aimed at increasing revenue by taxing the capital income from financial investments obtained abroad by individuals who reside in Brazil.

 Income earned from Jan.
-1, 2024, will be considered for that purpose, said the text of the measure, which takes effect immediately, but needs to be voted on by Congress within four months to become permanent law.
+1, 2024, will be considered for that purpose, said the text of the measure published on Sunday night that takes effect immediately.
+It must be voted on by Congress within four months to become permanent law.

 According to the text, income obtained abroad from financial investments will be taxed upon the sale or maturity of assets, while profits and dividends from controlled entities will be taxed on Dec.
 31 of each year.
 The measure also includes the taxation of assets in trusts.